Associate in Science | SC Program: AS.1490

 Note: Students must provide safety glasses and welding gloves, and those materials which are of continuing value outside of the classroom setting.
 This cost will be explained at the first class meeting.
 Welding is a skill that requires a great deal of hand and eye coordination.
 Hours of practice are needed to master skills to advance to the next level or become skilled enough for employment.

 An advanced welding laboratory class with emphasis on vertical and overhead welding.
 This class is designed for the student interested in improving his/her beginning skills in order to prepare for entry into the job force as a TIG welder.
-A portion of this course may be offered in a distance education format.
+Note: This course may be repeated one time for a total of two enrollments since the course content varies and skills are enhanced by supervised repetition and practice.

 Apply Now